Nood24/MIDI-Real-Time/index.md

 ### Detailed How to Compile

-The make file in the build_and_run directory is for convienience.
-The project compies using Qmake.
+The make file in the build_and_run directory is for user convienience.
+It makes calls in other files and copies the built executibles into the buildAndRun directory.
+The project compiles using Qmake.
 Qmake is called on the project .pro file at MIDI-Real-Time/frontEnd/OMC_FrontEnd.pro.
 This produces a make file which can be run to compile the project.
+The OMC_FrontEnd.pro file contains all the programs that make up the project and the libraries that they depend upon.
+If a new file is created and you wish to integrate it into the project, you must add this file name to the .pro file so that it will link and compile.